learn-co-curriculum/dsc-tuning-decision-trees/README.md

 ## Tree Pruning

-Now that we know how to grow a decision tree using python and scikit learn, let's move on and practice with the idea of __Optimization__ of the classifer.
+Now that we know how to grow a decision tree using python and scikit-learn, let's move on and practice with the idea of __Optimization__ of the classifier.
 This means that we have some options available with decision trees that we can tweak before the actual learning takes place.

 A decision tree , grown beyond a certain level of complexity leads to over-fitting.
-If we grow our tree and carry on using poor predictors which dont have any impact on the accuracy will eventually a) slow down the learning,  and b) cause overfitting.
+If we grow our tree and carry on using poor predictors which don't have any impact on the accuracy will eventually a) slow down the learning,  and b) cause overfitting.

 > __This process of trimming decision trees to optimize the learning process is called "Tree Pruning".__